jhdoak/twitter-feed/readme.md

 * Users are initially presented with the most recent tweets from a default account (currently [@CNNPolitics](https://twitter.com/CNNPolitics)).
 * Users can search by username to get the feed of that user's most recent tweets.
+* Users can determine how many tweets they want to get back from their search.
 * Any errors (user doesn't exist, user has no tweets, etc.) are handled and presented to the user.
 * Users can click the handle of the tweet's author to visit their profile on Twitter.